Graham Cunningham, CTO

-This is part 1 of a series of articles investigating why organisations should consider Mainframe Migration, the options they have and the steps they need to take to transform their mainframe workloads to run on the cloud.
+This article investigates why organizations should consider Mainframe Migration, the options they have, and the steps they need to take to transform their mainframe workloads to run on the cloud.

-Lets set the scene a little bit for a typical large organisation that runs business critical applications on the mainframe.
+Lets set the scene a little bit for a typical large organization that runs business-critical applications on the mainframe.

 Would you rather be working with this green screen?
-A COBOL/CICS application that has been deployed to Pivotal Cloud Foundry using Heirloom PaaS.
+A COBOL/CICS application that has been deployed to Pivotal Cloud Foundry using Heirloom.

 Or with this Angular and D3 application that is also running on Pivotal Cloud Foundry and using exactly the same back end COBOL/CICS program to run the amortization calculation?